MohammadHAbbaspour/MohammadHAbbaspour.github.io/_pages/experience.md

 * NLP Lab, Department of Computer Engineering, IUST
 * Under the supervision of Dr.Sauleh Eetemadi
-* Worked on semantic textual similarity using probabilistic algorithms of text processing
+* Worked on sentence-transformers for semantic textual similarity
 * Participated in SemEval2024 international workshop ([SemEval-2024, BRAINTEASER](https://brainteasersem.github.io/), 11% improvement compared to the baseline)

 <br>